Jay537351/BGP_LAB_Pkt_Tracer/README.md

 3. Configure loopback interfaces using Y.Y.Y.Y/24 scheme
 4. Configure OSPF within each AS for internal reachability
 5. Configure eBGP between border routers of different AS
-6. Configure iBGP between routers within the same AS
-7. Verify end-to-end connectivity from R1 to R12
+6. Verify end-to-end connectivity from R1 to R12

 ---